DIAMONDS ARE FOREVER

 This is an early red Ford Mach1 429 press car

-from Lars-Petter in Norway-
+from my mate Lars-Petter in Norway-

 Anybody who has early press coverage clippings of this car, is invited to share this info with us.

-The 1971 Bond clone
+Above: The perfect 1971 Bond clone

 from Dennis Dierking